iamjoshgilman/Encryptopedia/03 - Content/03 - Magic Bytes.md

 3. **Malware Analysis**: In malware analysis, magic bytes can be used to identify the type of a file or a payload.
 For example, if a payload starts with the magic bytes of a .exe file, the analyst would know that the payload is an executable.

 ## Examples of Magic Bytes

-Sure, here are some of the commonly used magic bytes and their associated file types:
+Commonly used magic bytes and their associated file types:

 | File Format | Magic Bytes (Hexadecimal) | Magic Bytes (ASCII) |
 |-------------|---------------------------|---------------------|
 | JPEG        | FF D8 FF                  |                     |